kszat99/beatsaver-watch/README.md

 # beatsaver-watch
-daily email sender showing the latest maps published on beatsaver.com, filtered by tags
+daily email sender showing latest maps uploaded on beatsaver.com in a previous day, with optional tags variables